Drosera capensis: Flowers and seeds

-There are five stamens, 3-4 mm long with a pink filament and yellow anthers and pollen.
+The five stamens are 3-4 mm long with a pink filament and yellow anthers and pollen.
 The apex of the filament is expanded between the anthers.
-The ovary is green, obovoid, 2 mm long and 1.5-2 mm in diameter.
-The three purple styles are 4-8 mm long, forked at the base and lie sub-horizontal, expanding into stigmas that are cylindrical to irregularly obovate.
+The ovary is green, obovoid, 2 mm long, and 1.5-2 mm in diameter.
+The three purple styles are 4-8 mm long, forked at the base and lie subhorizontal, expanding into stigmata that are cylindrical to irregularly obovate.

 The flowers are self-fertile and autogamous (self-pollinating).
 Copious seeds are produced in dehiscent capsules, ripening 4–5 weeks after pollination.
-The seeds are dark brown, shiny, cylindrical with tapered ends, approximately 0.7-1.0 mm long and 0.1-0.2 mm in diameter.
-The testa is deeply ridged longitudinally, with slightly shallower transverse ridges forming a net-patterned (reticulate) surface.
+The seeds are dark brown, shiny, and cylindrical with tapered ends, approximately 0.7-1.0 mm long and 0.1-0.2 mm in diameter.
+The testa is deeply ridged longitudinally, with slightly shallower transverse ridges forming a net-patterned (reticulated) surface.

 Biochemistry

 Sundews produce a range of bioactive compounds, including naphthoquinones, flavonoids and their glycosides, and other secondary metabolites.
 D. capensis contains the naphthoquinone ramentaceone (7-methyljuglone) and trace amounts of plumbagin (its isomer).
-These compounds have antifeedant, allelopathic and antimicrobial properties and are believed to play a defensive role in plants.
-They are also of interest for their potential medical uses, including antibacterial and anti-cancer applications.
+These compounds have antifeedant, allelopathic, and antimicrobial properties and are believed to play a defensive role in plants.
+They are also of interest for their potential medical uses, including antibacterial and anticancer applications.

 D. capensis contains the flavonoids myricetin and quercetin, which are also of pharmacological interest.
 The species has been the subject of studies aiming to increase the biosynthesis of its naphthoquinones and flavonoids by applying elicitors including jasmonates and Agrobacterium rhizogenes, and in cell culture by inducing callus formation.